curtastic/miniPiano/README.md

 FAST TEMPO EXAMPLE:

 piano.play([7,9,,9,10,12], 100)
-Note spacing in milliseconds.

-SHORTER NOTES EXAMPLE:
+ALL NOTES ARE TWICE AS SHORT EXAMPLE:

-piano.play([7,9,,9,10,12], 100, 9000)
+piano.play([7,9,,9,10,12], 100, .5)
-Longest noteLen allowed is 44100 (default)
+Longest noteLen allowed is 1 (default)

-ToDo:

-Add ability to have tempo for individual notes (full/half/quarter)
+SOME NOTES ARE LONGER EXAMPLE:

+piano.play([7,-9,,9,10,-12,,])
+Use negative numbers to make a note twice as long.
+This won't make it take up 2 slots in your array.

+SOME NOTES ARE SHORTER EXAMPLE:

+piano.play([.11,,.11,,-11,,,,.09,,.09,,-9,,])
+Use a dot to make a note half as long.
+To play a 9 (lower A) short, use .09 not .9